 Bring the baby close to you like when you were feeding him as a newborn.
 This often works.
 If not, try not to startle him too much, but just tell him no, gently but firmly.
 If he keeps it up, then ease him off the breast gently and let him understand that the feeding is over.
 (Slip your finger into the corner of his mouth so that he doesn’t bite down on the nipple to prevent you from removing it!)
 Just as he can understand that he can’t pull hair, he can understand at this age that biting is not acceptable.
 Usually your baby will stop this behaviour after a couple of times of being gently and firmly told it’s not okay.

 Some mothers have found that praising their baby when they feed nicely without biting can work well, after all your baby isn’t trying to hurt you on purpose.

 Distracting a baby by offering a teething toy, starting a game, going for a walk outside or taking baby for a splash in the bath can sometimes help.

 Why do babies bite?

 Knowing the reason for biting can help to stop it.
-There are several theories put forward to explain a phase of biting including teething pain, being poorly, frustration with low milk supply, attention seeking and poor positioning.
+There are several theories put forward to explain a phase of biting including poor positioning, teething pain or other causes of pain, being poorly, frustration with low milk supply, and attention seeking.

-Sometimes a mother may notice unexplained nipple soreness during teething without necessarily being bitten.
-This may be due to the way a baby scrapes his teeth along the breast or because of a baby’s extra saliva during teething.
+Sometimes a mother may notice unexplained nipple soreness during teething without necessarily being bitten or feeling baby’s teeth.
+This may be because of a baby’s extra saliva during teething.
 The Womanly Art of Breastfeeding suggests:

 When some babies start actively teething, their saliva seems to increase and become more acidic.
 This can cause a rash on their face, on their bottom, or on your areola.
 Rinsing breast, bottom, and face a few times a day can help.